Plumsail/forms-docs/SharePoint/how-to/personal-form.rst

 Name the view 'My Issues', select fields you want to display, and go to the 'Filter' section.

-Add a filter: Create By is equal to [Me].
+Add a filter: 'Create By' is equal to [Me].

 |pic3|